NxPKG/nxpod/install/installer/docs/air-gap.md

 done
 ```

-## Install Gitpod in Air-Gap Mode
+## Install Nxpod in Air-Gap Mode

-To install Gitpod in an air-gap network, you need to configure the repository of the images needed by Gitpod (see previous step).
-Add this to your Gitpod config:
+To install Nxpod in an air-gap network, you need to configure the repository of the images needed by Nxpod (see previous step).
+Add this to your Nxpod config:

 ```yaml
 repository: your-registry.example.com
 ```

 That's it.
-Run the following commands as usual and Gitpod fetches the images from your registry and does not need internet access to operate:
+Run the following commands as usual and Nxpod fetches the images from your registry and does not need internet access to operate:

 ```
 gitpod-installer render --config gitpod.config.yaml > gitpod.yaml